-May take any CAS/OS/WT course in addition to the required CAS/OS courses from the Administrative Assistant Certificate.
+May take any CAS/OS/WT course in addition to the required CAS/OS courses from the Administrative Assistant certificate.

-Completion of WR 115 or IRW 115, or equivalent placement; placement into MTH 65; keyboarding by touch or CAS 121.
+Successful completion of IRW 115 or WR 115, or equivalent placement; placement into MTH 65 or MTH 98; keyboarding by touch or CAS 121.